thepaperpilot/thepaperpilot.github.io/site/garden/consumer-boycotts/index.md

 Additionally, be wary whenever specific companies are championed as the ethical alternative, especially if that company is a giant.
 Corporations may adopt ethical branding while retaining other exploitative practices.
 This is called "rainbow capitalism", and includes things like making products that support progressive causes like BLM or trans rights while exploiting child labor or union busting.
 These companies may try to co-opt those progressive causes by suggesting the solution is "ethical consumption", which is not a replacement for systemic change.

+And overall, keep in mind trying to enact change through consumer habits is an inherently neoliberal idea.
+Neoliberalism is all about regulation and meritocracy enforced by the free market, and often at the expense of collective political will leading to government regulation.
+That's not to say consumer boycotts are bad, but they should not be held up as _the_ way to enact change.
+Ultimately we still need a system that challenges capitalism as a whole.

 ## Who to Boycott

 Boycotts are most effective when a large number of people participate, so consider joining existing boycotts that follow the advice I've given here, such as the [BDS movement](https://bdsmovement.net/get-involved/what-to-boycott).